nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 #### `transfer`

 Transfers amounts specified in the batch between given addresses.
-Transfers should happen atomically: if at least one specified transfer cannot be completed, the whole transaction MUST fail.
+Transfers should happen atomically; if at least one specified transfer cannot be completed, the whole transaction MUST fail.

 The transaction MUST fail if any of the balance(s) of the holder for token(s) in